 12 Tips For Married Couples To Split Finances

 How do married couples handle finances?
 Your marriage might be a 50/50 contribution or maybe a 60/40, but what is the ratio when it comes to splitting finances?
 Money management isn’t an easy process.
 It involves hours of planning and insights into each other’s financial condition.
 It isn’t just about paying the bills.
 It is about managing your individual finances along with sharing the load with your partner.

 The question of what is Yours, Mine and Ours should be clearly answered when it comes to finances.

 The 12 money management tips for married couples are as follows:

 It is important for you both to write down your short-term and long-term goals in depth.
 Ask yourself, where do you see yourself in five years?
 How many children are you planning for?
 In how many years do you want to pay off all your debts?
 How many times do you want to travel?
 Are you going to buy a new home in future?
 Most of these questions involve major financial decisions and based on these goals, both of you as a couple, can plan on saving money together to make smart financial decisions and tick off all your goals.

 2. Consider opening a joint account

 In addition to your individual accounts, making a joint account would be another feasible option.
 While opening a joint account could violate your sense of privacy to an extent, it will also build a sense of trust between you and your partner.
 Joint bank accounts can be used to pay the household expenses that may arise.
 Both of you can agree on a fixed amount to be contributed monthly into the joint account and can simultaneously pay off the expenses as and when they arise.
+This account could also help in splitting bills proportionately.
 Ensure to not use the money to spend irrationally.

 Related reading: Financial tips for Double Income couples